 The mayor (gradonacelnik) is the city's executive body.
 He/she notably directs the activities of the administrative bodies and ensures that existing legislation and laws are enforced.

-- Competences of cities (on top of those also held by municipalities and towns):

-- ▶ Maintenance of public roads

-- Building and renting permits
+- Competences of cities: (on top of those also held by municipalities - (on top of those also held by municipalities and towns) - Maintenance of public roads - Building and renting permits